 Fashioning a strategy for America in a post-primacy world is no easy task.
 Neither unthinking retrenchment nor the muscular reassertion of old convictions will be effective prescriptions in the years ahead.
 We will have to rebalance American foreign policy priorities to tackle the most pressing challenges and respond to the most urgent threats.
 That will mean sharpening our attention on managing competition with great power rivals, and using our capacity to mobilize other players to address twenty-first-century challenges.
 That ought to be infused with a bold and unapologetic vision for free people and free and fair markets, with the United States as a more attractive exemplar than it is today.
 Asia must continue to be our first priority.
 The most critical test of American statecraft is managing competition with China, cushioning it with bilateral cooperation wherever our interests coincide, and a web of regional alliances and institutions that amplify our leverage.
 Our economies are deeply intertwined, but that is not in itself a guarantee against conflict.

 Both the United States and China will have to work to ensure that our inevitable disagreements do not spiral out of control.
 As regional apprehensions about Chinese hegemony grow, there will be increasing opportunities for us to strengthen existing relationships and forge new partnerships in the region.
-Part of our strategy has to be defensive, pushing for overdue changes in China's trade and investment practices, ideally in concert with partners in Asia and Europe who share similar concerns and post cought to be a fermion of the concerns and concerns a cerns.
-And part ought to be affirmative, laying out a compelling vision-and a renovated architecture of trade relationships, alliances, partnerships, and institutions-for Asia's future.
+Part of our strategy has to be defensive, pushing for overdue changes in the region.
+Fait of our strategy has to tices, ideally in concert with partners in Asia and Europe who share similar concerns.
+And part ought to be affirmative, laying out a compelling vision-and a ren-ovated architecture of trade relationships, alliances, partnerships, and institutions- for Asia's future.
 The primary aim is not to contain China or force others to choose sides, but to ensure that China's rise doesn't come at the expense of everyone else's security and prosperity.

-We also have before us a rare moment of opportunity to reduce the threats posed by North Korea's nuclear and missile programs, with a second summit meeting unfolding this week in Hanoi.
+We also have before us a rare moment of opportunity to reduce the threats posed by North Korea's nuclear and missile programs, with a second summit meeting un-folding this week in Hanoi.
 This will require a serious, sustained, disciplined diplomatic effort, backed by economic and military leverage, and closely coordinated with our allies in South Korea and Japan, and other key regional players, like China.

 A deeper American focus on Asia makes transatlantic partnership more, not less, significant.
-It implies a new strategic division of labor with our European allies, where they take on more responsibility for order on their continent, and do even more to contribute to possibilities for longer-term order in the Middle East, while the United States devotes relatively more resources and attention to Asia.
-Now is the moment for a renewed Atlanticism, built on shared interests and values in a world in which a rising China-as well as a resurgent Russia and persistent problems in the Middle East-ought to cement a common approach.
+It implies a new strategic division of labor with our European allies, where they take on more responsibility for order on their continent, and do even more to contribute to possibilities for longer-term order in the Middle East, while the United States described the United States devotes relatively more resources and attention to Asia.
+Now is the moment for a renewed Atlanticism, built on shared interests and values in a world in which a rising China-as well as a resurgent Russia and persistent prob-lems in the Middle East-ought to cement a common approach.

-Managing relations with Russia will be a long game, conducted within a relatively narrow band of possibilities, from the sharply competitive to the nastily adversarial.
-Even as we push back firmly against Putin's belligerence, we cannot ignore the need for guardrails-lines of communication between our militaries and diplomats that can help us reduce the risks of inadvertent collisions.
-We should be engaging in serious strategic stability talks, and working in our own cold-blooded self-interest to limit nuclear threats.
+Managing relations with Russia will be a long game, conducted within a relatively narrow band of possibilities, from the sharply competitive to the nastily adversarial. for guardrails-lines of communication between our militaries and diplomats that can help us reduce the risks of inadvertent collisions.
+We should be engaging in seri-ous strategic stability talks, and working in our own cold-blooded self-interest to limit nuclear threats.
 Russian violations have helped trigger the demise of the INF Treaty, but it would be foolish for us to let the New START Treaty lapse in 2021.